 Investors’ reaction to the earnings report was negative, driven by concerns that Azure’s projected growth fell short of expectations and by a sharp rise in capital expenditure.

-On 30 April 2025, Microsoft released its Q3 fiscal 2025 report, which ended on 31 March.
-Below are its highlights compared to the corresponding period in fiscal 2024:
+On 30 April 2025, Microsoft released its Q3 2025 financial results for the quarter ended on 31 March.
+Below are its highlights compared to the corresponding period in 2024:

 Revenue by segment:

-Microsoft’s Q3 fiscal 2025 report reaffirmed its position as one of the leaders in cloud technologies and AI.
-The results exceeded market expectations and increased investor interest.
-The main driver of success was the Azure cloud business, which achieved a 35% year-on-year increase in revenue.
+Microsoft’s Q3 2025 financial report reaffirmed its position as one of the leaders in cloud technologies and AI.
+The results exceeded market expectations, increasing investor interest.
+The primary driver of success was the Azure cloud business, which achieved a 35% year-on-year increase in revenue.
 Notably, AI services accounted for 16 percentage points of this growth, underscoring the rapid adoption and commercialisation of artificial intelligence within Microsoft’s products.

 CEO Satya Nadella stated that the AI business is on track to reach an annualised turnover of 10 billion USD as early as the next quarter, making it the fastest-growing business in the company’s history.
 Microsoft 365 Copilot, now adopted by approximately 70% of Fortune 500 companies, saw particularly strong momentum.
 This underscored not only Microsoft’s technological leadership but also its ability to monetise innovation effectively.